wsdjeg/rooter.nvim/README.md

 # rooter.nvim

 `rooter.nvim` changes the working directory to the project root when you open a file.
+It is inspired by [vim-rooter](https://github.com/airblade/vim-rooter).

 ## Install